Thyroid

 How to do it:

-• Stand with your legs wide apart and extend your arms out to the sides.
+• Stand with legs wide apart and arms extended.

 • Hold for 20–30 seconds on each side.